JoE11-y/alx-low_level_programming/0x01-variables_if_else_while/README.md

 	Write a program that prints the alphabet in lowercase, followed by a new line.

 - 3-print_alphabets.c

 	Write a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.

+- 4-print_alphabt.c

+	Write a program that prints the alphabet except q and e in lowercase, followed by a new line.